WildAid/wildaid.github.io/_posts/2020-06-09-Data-Import.md

 1. Get the sample data
    1. Get the code from <A HREF="https://github.com/WildAid/o-fish-realm" target="_blank">https://github.com/WildAid/o-fish-realm</A><BR>
-   `git clone https://github.com/WildAid/o-fish-realm.git`<BR>OR<BR><A HREF="https://github.com/WildAid/o-fish-realm/archive/master.zip">Download and extract the code</A><BR><BR>
+   `git clone https://github.com/WildAid/o-fish-realm.git`<BR>OR<BR><A HREF="https://github.com/WildAid/o-fish-realm/archive/main.zip">Download and extract the code</A><BR><BR>
-   1. Go into the o-fish-realm directory, "o-fish-realm" if you did a git clone in the previous step, or "o-fish-realm-master" if you downloaded and extracted the code.
+   1. Go into the o-fish-realm directory, "o-fish-realm" if you did a git clone in the previous step, or "o-fish-realm-main" if you downloaded and extracted the code.
 The directory should have 4 items in it:<BR>
 `LICENSE README.md WildAidDemo dump`<BR>

    1. Note the path to the directory WildAidSampleBackup.
 Put it in the "Path to sample data" section of the template. <BR>